Management Response

 UN Women has already undertaken vulnerability mapping in 2010, with the National Commission for Women in order to select the States for this programme.
 EVAW Unit 2015/05 Completed

 UN Women will partner with the TATA Institute of Social Sciences and the National Human Rights Commission to support a National level study on trafficking, including identifying newer source destination and transit areas.
-EVAW Unit 2016/12 Ongoing Contract signed; study underway
+EVAW Unit 2016/12 Overdue-Initiated Contract signed; study underway

 Recommendation: Evaluation Recommendation 2: Technical Assistance And Support For Current National Programmes/Policies - It is suggested that the plethora of policies/programme (directly and indirectly) working in the area of anti-human trafficking be subjected to rigorous external Evaluations or reviews that can examine them for their relevance, effectiveness and efficiency.
 These Evaluations would enable the Government to improve upon its current policy/programme portfolio in the space of human trafficking (especially trafficking of women and girls).